 The forend is nicely contoured and checkered to provide a slip-resistant surface.
-Beneath the forend is the magazine tube with an extension that allows the gun to hold seven 2¾-inch or six 3-inch shells.
+Beneath the forend is the magazine tube with an extension; it allows the gun to hold seven 2.75-inch or six 3-inch shells.
 The extension stops just short of the end of the 18.5-inch, steel barrel.
 As is common on shorter-barreled self-defense shotguns, there is no choke.

 Operating the Mossberg 930 SPX is simple.
-After putting the gun on “safe” and pointing it in a safe direction, the charging handle is pulled to the rear locking the bolt open.
-A shell is then placed on top of the elevator and the bolt release is pushed, which allows the elevator to lift the shell into alignment with the chamber and permits the bolt to move forward under spring pressure, chambering the round.
+After putting the gun on “safe” and pointing it in a safe direction, pull the charging handle to the rear, locking the bolt open.
+Then place a shell on top of the elevator and push the bolt release; this allows the elevator to lift the shell into alignment with the chamber.
+It also permits the bolt to move forward under spring pressure, chambering the round.
 The magazine tube is then loaded from the bottom of the receiver and is done by pushing the elevator up with the shell and then continuing to push the shell into the tube.

 To disassemble the gun for cleaning, check to make sure it is not loaded.
 Check it again and put the safety on.
 Lock the action open by pulling the charging handle to the rear, then unscrew the magazine extension and remove it.
-Be careful because the magazine spring will want to fly away, so it must be controlled so it won’t damage anyone or anything.
-Once the extension is removed, the forearm can be slid off, after which the barrel can be pulled forward and separated from the receiver.
+Be careful because the magazine spring will want to fly away; you must control it so it won’t damage anyone or anything.
+Once you remove the extension, you can slide the forearm off, after which the barrel can be pulled forward and separated from the receiver.
 At this point, the forearm retainer, return spring, pusher assembly, spacer tube, gas piston and seal ring can be removed.

-Next, pull the charging handle straight out from the bolt and then slide the bolt and its carrier out from the front of the receiver.
+Next, pull the charging handle straight out from the bolt.
+Then slide the bolt and its carrier out from the front of the receiver.
 The bolt can then be separated from the carrier and the link removed by pushing the link pin out.
 If necessary, the trigger group can be removed by driving out the two trigger housing assembly pins.

 Putting it all back together is, as they say, done in reverse order.
 The best advice though is to follow the directions in the manual.

 I didn’t experience any malfunctions while test-firing the Mossberg 930 SPX with a variety of buckshot, slug and birdshot loads.
 But, I’ve found that patterning of buckshot loads varies widely.
-I tested the shotgun with several buckshot loads, including those from Federal, Nobel, Remington and Winchester, as well as slugs, and it performed very well.
+I tested the shotgun with several buckshot loads, including those from Federal, Nobel, Remington and Winchester, as well as slugs.
+It performed very well.